easystats/correlation/README.md

 # Citation

-You can reference the package and its documentation as follows:
+You can cite the package as follows:

 Makowski, D., Ben-Shachar, M. S., Patil, I., & Lüdecke, D. (2019).
 Methods and Algorithms for Correlation Analysis in R. *Journal of Open